-Using WebSockets · Cloudflare Workers docs
+Using WebSockets

 Connecting to the WebSocket server from a client

-Writing WebSocket clients that communicate with your Workers function is a two-step process: first, create the WebSocket instance, and then attach event listeners to it, just like we did on the server:
+Writing WebSocket clients that communicate with your Workers function is a two-step process: first, create the WebSocket instance, and then attach event listeners to it:

 WebSocket clients can send messages back to the server using the